yrong/koa-neo4j/README.md

     userCypherQueryFile: './cypher/user.cyp',

     // rolesCypherQueryFile, optional.
 Invoked with `$id` returned from userCypherQueryFile, this query is expected to
-    // return a list of strings describing roles of this user, you can do all sorts of traverses that cypher allows
+    // return a list of strings describing roles of this user, you can do all sorts of traversals that cypher allows
     // to generate this list.
 Defaults to labels of the node matching the id:
     // `MATCH (user) WHERE id(user) = $id RETURN {roles: labels(user)}`
     // rolesCypherQueryFile: './cypher/roles.cyp'